Build a typed browser agent with Mastra

-Mastra is a TypeScript framework that wraps the Vercel AI SDK with its own primitives: typed tools with input and output schemas, a top-level Mastra registry that wires agents into storage and observability, a model router that turns 'anthropic/claude-haiku-4-5' into a working client without a provider package install, and a built-in Studio playground for chatting with your agents and inspecting traces.
+[Mastra](https://mastra.ai/) is a TypeScript framework that wraps the Vercel AI SDK with typed tools, a model router, and a built-in Studio playground for chatting with your agents and inspecting traces.

 const researchAgent = new Agent({